anugrahks19/Equinox/README.md

 *   `Dockerfile`: Configuration for deploying the system in a containerized cloud environment.
 *   `requirements.txt`: List of all Python dependencies.
 *   `military_dataset.yaml`: The data configuration map used for training.
+*   `equinox.pdf`: The detailed Project PDF report as requested by the submission guidelines.

 ### 📂 src/ (Source Code)
 *   `app.py`: The **Streamlit Web Interface**.
 This runs the "Mission Control" dashboard.